Sigrun Gjerløw Aasland: 2025

 A month into her tenure, Aasland met with representatives of the research sector to discuss and address budget cuts in the sector in the United States.
 Aasland expressed that the concerns were widespread in particular in the health and climate sectors, citing leading scientists and researchers in the US and that the Norwegian sector also was concerned about fat access and collaboration between the two countries.
 On the other hand, she couldn't pledge more allocated budget from the government focused on data and science.

 Later in March, she announced the establishment of a commission which will look into how artificial intelligence can be better utilised in the higher education sector.
 In announcing the commission, she stated that she expressed hopes that the commission could provide new rules for how AI could and should be better utilised in the sector.
 The commission is scheduled to deliver their report by 1 October 2026.
+The commission delivered their first report in December and notably recommended the removal of home exams in higher education as a measure to counter the usage of AI in the sector.
+Aasland expressed that it would be up to higher education institutions to implement changes based on the commission's recommendations.

 She expressed concerns for the limitation of freedom of expression in the United States in early April and warned Norwegian students of the risk of studying abroad generally speaking, can come with different types of risks compared to studying in Norway.
 She also expressed that it should be an individual consideration to do so, and further recommended listening to travel advice from Norwegian authorities.

 With the government allocating 1.2 billion NOK to artificial intelligence research in June, Aasland hailed the importance of the research, strengthening the sector in the long term and how the government would be aiming to breech the topic offensively.

-Weeks before the 2025 parliamentary election, Aasland visited Kristiansand and announced that the government would be setting of budget to open 30 slots for psychology studies at the University of Agder, with the plan for it to come into affect at the 2026 autumn semester.
+Weeks before the 2025 parliamentary election, Aasland visited Kristiansand and announced that the government would be setting of budget to open 30 slots for psychology studies at the University of Agder, with the plan for it to come into effect at the 2026 autumn semester.

 Aasland announced in October that the government would be putting down a commission whose mission it will be to look into the loan and stipends Norwegian students receive and the economic support for students as a whole, with a report scheduled for 2027.
-Their has long been calls for the economic support scheme for students to be reviewed again and the move was welcomed by the Norwegian Union of Students, who stated that the move was long overdue.
+There has long been calls for the economic support scheme for students to be reviewed again and the move was welcomed by the Norwegian Union of Students, who stated that the move was long overdue.